Higher-Dimensional Cosmology in the Framework of Generalized Chaplygin Gas: An Approximation Method: Cosmological dynamics :

 Again at flip time, {\it i.e.} when $q = 0$ the redshift parameter $z_{f}$ becomes

-where $z_{f}$ signifies the sign change of the deceleration parameter.
-For the universe to be accelerating at the present epoch (\textit{i.e.}, at $z = 0$) we require $z_f >0$, this implies the condition $\Omega_m < \frac{2(2-dm)}{M} <1$.
-In the special case where $d = 0$, this condition simplifies to $\Omega_m < \frac{2}{3} $ which matches current observational constraints on $\Omega_m$, indicating it’s less than about 0.3 (in our case $\Omega_m= 0.2443$).
-This agreement with observations aligns with an accelerating universe, supporting current findings.\\
+Here $z_f$ denotes the redshift at which the deceleration parameter changes sign.
+For the universe to be accelerating at the present epoch (\textit{i.e.}, at $z=0$), one requires $z_f>0$, which leads to the condition

+In the special case $d=0$, this condition reduces to $\Omega_m < 2/3$, which is fully consistent with current observational constraints indicating $\Omega_m \lesssim 0.3$.
+From our observational analysis, we obtain $\Omega_m = 0.2443$, which satisfies this bound and supports an accelerating universe at the present epoch, in agreement with observations.

+For $0<m<1$, the transition redshift $z_f$ decreases monotonically with increasing dimension $d$, implying that higher-dimensional contributions delay the flip from decelerated to accelerated expansion.
+In addition, the generalized Chaplygin gas parameter $\alpha$ plays a decisive role in determining the epoch of this flip.
+While the original Chaplygin gas model ($\alpha=1$) predicts a comparatively late transition, smaller values of $\alpha$ significantly enhance $z_f$ across all dimensions, leading to an earlier and observationally favored flip to cosmic acceleration.

+Although cosmic acceleration is a recent phenomenon, this behavior does not conflict with the requirement of small $\alpha$ at late times imposed by the causality condition $c_s^2<c^2$.
+A smaller $\alpha$ enhances the transition redshift $z_f$ only within the late-time regime, shifting the flip from deceleration to acceleration from an unrealistically late epoch (for example, $z_f \lesssim 0.4$ for $\alpha=1$ in the four-dimensional case) to a more observationally consistent range ($z_f \sim 0.6$--$1$).
+In this context, it is worth noting that Dubey \textit{et al.}~\cite{du} found $z_f = 0.62$, while Pacif \textit{et al.}~\cite{pa} obtained $z_f = 0.7$ in four-dimensional spacetime.
+Thus, smaller values of $\alpha$ ensure physical stability, subluminal sound speed, and a realistic description of late-time cosmic acceleration, without shifting the acceleration phase to the early Universe.

+From Table-\ref{t_zf}, it is evident that the transition redshift $z_f$ is sensitive to both the spatial dimension $d$ and the parameter $\alpha$.
+In the standard four-dimensional case ($d=0$), smaller values of $\alpha$ lead to a significantly larger $z_f$ compared to the original Chaplygin gas model, indicating an earlier—yet still late-time—flip to accelerated expansion.
+As the dimension $d$ increases, $z_f$ decreases systematically, confirming that higher-dimensional effects tend to delay the acceleration phase for $0<m<1$.
+Overall, these results demonstrate that the generalized Chaplygin gas model with small $\alpha$ provides a physically viable and observationally consistent framework for explaining the recent accelerated expansion of the Universe.